 There are two kinds of people in this world: those who are bothered about the size of their forehead and those who haven't given it a second thought.
-If you fall into the former category then we've got some good news, as we've spoken to A-list hairstylist extraordinaire, George Northwood who's given us five key hairstyles that will give the impression of a smaller-looking forehead.
-More than a little clever with his scissors, the salon owner regularly cuts the hair of Rosie Huntington-Whiteley and Alexa Chung.
+If you fall into the former category then we've got some good news: we spoke to A-list hairstylist extraordinaire, George Northwood, who's given us five key hairstyles that will give the impression of a smaller-looking forehead.
+More than a little clever with his scissors, the salon owner regularly cuts the hair of Meghan Markle, Rosie Huntington-Whiteley and Alexa Chung.

 He's famed for creating those cuts that look totally effortless yet stylish, especially if you just want to let it dry naturally.

-In our chat with Northwood, he explained that while this is a slightly niche area, he did say that foreheads are a big problem for his clients and they often ask for help with it.
+In our chat with Northwood, he explained that while this is a slightly niche area, forehead concerns are a big problem for his clients and they often ask for help with it.
 If you're nodding your head in agreement, then keep reading for Northwood's incredible haircut ideas.
 From clever fringe work to creating the illusion of a smaller forehead with one surprising product, we suggest you keep scrolling for the five best haircuts for big foreheads.

 "A shorter haircut is always better to disguise a bigger forehead.
-If you think your head looks long, then you need to create width in your hair, so you’re better off with a great bob, and maybe with a side-swept fringe."
+If you think your head looks long, then you need to create width in your hair.
+Therefore, you’re better off with a great bob, and maybe with a side-swept fringe."

 Want more?
 7 new ways to go brunette this winter.